nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 ### [Special MSC 1](https://drive.google.com/file/d/10TOKipvmSfzQEgEiuv8XrMkAa5omYumY/view?usp=sharing)

 The Special MSC meeting was called with 2 days notice to elect the MSA Executive's Divisional representative and General Representative.
-It is normal to run these elections in the first meeting of the year, but uniquely those who joined the MSA Executive this time would get to influence the 2025 MSA budget.
+It is normal to run these elections in the first meeting of the year, but uniquely those who joined the MSA Executive this time would get to shape the 2025 MSA budget.
 At the time of the notice, the MSA MAPS representative (its own mess) and an MSC General Representative had not yet been confirmed.
 A Change MSC General Representative elected in the [2024 MSA elections](/msa24) had resigned.
 By the meeting, both positions were represented by people linked to the Labor Left.

 For MSA Executive Divisional representative, Jay from C&S was the only nominee, seconded by MSA MAPS.
 The vote was 2 in favour and 2 abstentions.
 Jay asked for a recount, resulting with 3 votes in favour and one abstention.
 Therefore, Jay was restored to the MSA Executive.